 Currently, Docker is widely used to quickly prepare an environment to use applications.
 Not a few people are using Docker on a daily basis, so I think this patch will benefit a lot of people.

-#2 Updated by Jeremy Bailey 26 days ago
+Updated by Jeremy Bailey over 3 years ago

 Thank you for this patch, Go.

 If you're planning to include a sample Dockerfile, I wanted to throw out a few suggestions.

 - Would you consider Alpine Linux?
 It's getting to be the standard for Docker, due to its very small size, speed (download times of a few seconds), and focus on simplicity and security.
 We have been using Redmine with Alpine in my team for a little while now, and there is an older Dockerfile for Redmine 3.4 on Alpine that you can use as a reference at https://hub.docker.com/r/inspiredgeek/redmine-alpine/dockerfile.

 - If you feel strongly about sticking with a Debian-based image, maybe consider using ruby:2.6-buster instead of

 ruby:2.6-slimas your base image.
 Debian 10 (Buster) has been out for nearly a year and is now considered the current stable distribution.

 Updated by Bernhard Rohloff over 3 years ago